Create a SecureAccess Washington (SAW) account

 Like most Washington state agencies, we use SecureAccess Washington (SAW) to manage access to customer accounts.
 You will need an active SAW account to log-in to Paid Family and Medical Leave and establish a WA Cares Exemption account.
 SecureAccess Washington is managed by WaTech.
 If you have questions about your SAW account, go to SecureAccess.wa.gov and click the “GET HELP” button in the menu bar.

 Already have a SAW account?

-If you already have a SAW account for Paid Leave, log in and click the “Add/Switch Account” link in the menu bar on your account homepage – this will take you to the “Create an Account” page.
+If you already have a SAW account for Paid Leave, log in and click the “Add/Switch Account” link in the menu bar on your account homepage – this will take you to the “Choose an Account” page.
 Select the “Create a new account” button and then select “Apply for a WA Cares Exemption”.